-When in January 2012 we launched our online mediation project Virtual Mediation Lab for teaching mediators around the world how to add online mediation to their practice and allowing them to participate in free online simulations, the video conferencing software Skype seemed a good choice.
+When in January 2012 we launched our online mediation project Virtual Mediation Lab for teaching mediators around the world how to add online mediation to their practice, the video conferencing software Skype seemed a good choice.

 Why?
 Because, besides allowing them to have a video conference with up to 10 people, the word “Skype” sounded familiar to them.
 Most mediators had heard about it or had that software already installed on their computer.